 Blossom Valley is a varied district in the City of San Jose, with some neighborhoods close to the Santa Teresa foothills and park and others close to shopping and commute routes.
 It’s a moderately priced area that’s also pretty convenient on many fronts, so it is of interest to many potential home buyers.

 From most of this area of San Jose there are beautiful hills that are hard to miss!
 The Santa Cruz Mountains are in the photos below, which was shot from Oakridge Mall a few years ago.

 Where is the Blossom Valley area of San Jose?

 Oakridge Mall, now called Westfield Oakridge Mall, is perhaps the best known part of Blossom Valley.
 Sears, Macys, Target are all anchor stores there.
-With the recent renovation of the mall, parking can be a headache (and there’s valet parking if you are rushed but it costs $5).
-The remodel was tastefully done, though, and the choices of restaurants, shops and movies to take in do make it a good destination.
+With the recent renovation of the mall, parking can be a headache (and there’s valet parking if you are rushed but they do charge for it).
+The remodel was tastefully done, though, and the choices of restaurants, shops and movies to take in make it a good destination.
 You can even get a chair massage at Oakridge.

 Also in Blossom Valley, you can enjoy miniature golf and a waterslide.
 Boulder Ridge Golf Club is in this district, too, and it provides gorgeous views.
 For variety, go a little south to the Santa Teresa district and enjoy a round at the Santa Teresa Golf Club.

 Love to hike?
 Try out Santa Teresa County Park, which is huge and extends from Santa Teresa into Blossom Valley.
 There are many other City of San Jose parks in this corner of town.
 One of my favorites is La Colina Park, which enjoys 25.5 acres!

 Many areas are close to the beautiful Santa Teresa foothills.
 The southwestern corner of this district stretches to beautiful Lake Almaden, too.
 There’s no shortage of natural beauty!